ChpcTraining/css2024_notes/week1/day3_2025/readme.md

 Load: Display the final data, which could include visualizations or saving the results.
 We’ll build a pipeline for STEM researchers to upload a CSV, add a derived column, and view the updated dataset alongside a simple plot.

+Create a new file called app_pipeline.py and copy the following code:

 ```
 import streamlit as st
 import pandas as pd